 - use of radio navigation aids (VOR, LOC, ILS, GNSS)

-Route of the cross-country flight will be choosen by the flight examiner.
-The candidate is responsible for flight planning and he is also reponsible to ensure that all equippemnt and all documents, certificates and materials required for the flight are on board the aircraft during the examination flight.
+Route of the cross-country flight will be chosen by the flight examiner.
+The candidate is responsible for flight planning and he is also responsible to ensure that all equipment and all documents, certificates and materials required for the flight are on board of the aircraft during the EASA checkride.

-Conditions for successful pass of the EASA MEP(land) license skill test
+Pass criteria ✅ of EASA MEP(land) skill test

-General conditions for successful pass of the examination flight - EASA license skill test MEP(land) are more or less the same as for any other EASA license skill test.
+Conditions for pass of the MEP(land) skill test are the same as for any other EASA class rating skill test.

-EASA license skill test for initial issue of the multi engine piston (land) - MEP(land) is splitted into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - multi engine piston - MEP(Land) of the aeroplane used for the EASA license skill test.
+EASA MEP(land) skill test is split into different sections representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - multi engine piston - MEP(Land) of the aeroplane used for the skill test.

-We provide an EASA license skill test for initial obtain of the multi-engine piston class rating - MEP(land) in the following EASA approved variants (types) of the aeroplanes within the class MEP(land):
+We are authorised to provide an EASA skill test for initial obtain of the multi-engine piston class rating in various variants of MEP(land) class for example: